withgaurav/Devops/linux-commands.md

 ## List of all the commands

 <summary>ls - This command helps us to list all the files/folders in the current directory.
-You can use the command given below
+You can use the command given

         ls